Tomas-Kaiser/docker_tutorial/README.md

 ### Excluding Files & Directories

 To exclude files & directories we have to create a file .dockerignore.
 It is similar to .gitignore

+### Running Commands

+We use a `RUN` command to execute any commands we would normally execute in a terminal session like `RUN npm install` or `RUN apt install python`.